LSalakhova/docs/README.md

 # 🗃️ Test documentation

 Here I would like to showcase test documentation I used for testing the webstore [Demoshopping.ru](https://demoshopping.ru/).
-All documentation is written in Russian language demonstrating my fluency in using it.
+All documentation is written in Russian language to demonstrate my fluency in using it.

 1. [Checklist](https://docs.google.com/spreadsheets/d/1-YO5gSBaxfIakPl1U3Bl-hCXl2MueUJP5IuauvX2_Fo/edit?gid=0#gid=0) - for testing the webstore by such modules as: "Registration", "Login" and "Product Catalog".